francosbenitez/francosbenitez.com/contents/projects/flask-crud-application.md

 It allows to create, read, update, and delete records.

 ### What I Learnt
-I learnt how to use MySQL with Python, and how to integrate both of them in an application.
+I learnt how to use MySQL with Python, and how to integrate both of them into an application.

-In the near future, I have thought about building a more complex CRUD using the MERN stack.
+In the near future, I would like to build a more complex CRUD using the MERN stack.